 Baja Kanpachi® has met the ASC's global standard for responsibly farmed seafood.
 Together we can help transform aquaculture towards environmental sustainability and social responsibility.

 Since 1999, the Monterey Bay Aquarium Seafood Watch program has worked to raise public awareness about sustainable seafood issues and helped consumers and businesses choose seafood that's fished or farmed in ways that support a healthy ocean, now and for future generations.

 Why rely on the Monterey Bay Aquarium's Seafood Watch Program?
 Watch the video above to find out

-We view sustainability through three primary lenses: Environmental, Economical, and Social.
+At Omega Azul, we view sustainability through three primary lenses: Environmental, Economical, and Social.
 Each of these aspects are critical and one cannot exist without the other two - they are all intricately connected.
 Scroll down, or click one of the icons below to learn more about what makes our operation so sustainable.

 Location, location, location...

 "Appropriate site selection for net pens and cages is critical for the minimization of potential environmental impacts, optimal fish health and performance, worker safety and the minimization of production costs."